mariusvn/WebNode/README.md

 ## How to launch ?

-To launch Webnode, just open index.html with your internet browser.
+ - To launch Webnode, just open index.html with your internet browser.

+OR

+ - Just access Webnode on this link: https://mariusvn.github.io/WebNode/

 ## Can I edit Webnode to make more prossibilities ?